DinorNagar/Molecular-MRI-Generator/README.md

 ## 📑 References
-If you use this code for research or software development please reference the following paper:
+If you use this code for research or software development please reference the following preprint:
 ``` # TO CHANGE
-@misc{dinornagar2023molecular-mri-generator,
-title={Dynamic and Rapid Deep Synthesis of Molecular MRI Signals},
+Nagar, D., Vladimirov, N., Farrar, C. T., & Perlman, O. (2023).
+Dynamic and Rapid Deep Synthesis of Molecular MRI Signals. arXiv:2305.19413.‏ https://doi.org/10.48550/arXiv.2305.19413
-author={Dinor Nagar, Or Perlman, Nikita Vladimirov},
-year={2023},
-eprint={2305.19413},
-archivePrefix={arXiv},
-primaryClass={Physices.Medical Physics}
-}
 ```